hoangduytran/blender-manual/manual/files/import_export/usd.rst

 - **Animating transforms**: If a USD primitive has time-varying transform data, a :doc:`Transform Cache </animation/constraints/transform/transform_cache>` constraint will be added to the imported Blender object.
-- **Animating geometry**: Animating mesh and curve geometry is supported by adding a :doc:`Mesh Sequence Cache </modeling/modifiers/modify/mesh_sequence_cache>` modifier to the imported data.
+- **Animating geometry**: Animated mesh, curve, and point cloud geometry is supported by adding a :doc:`Mesh Sequence Cache </modeling/modifiers/modify/mesh_sequence_cache>` modifier to the imported data.
-  Geometry attribute (`USD Primvar <https://graphics.pixar.com/usd/release/glossary.html#USDGlossary-Primvar>`__) animation is currently supported only for Color Attributes and UVs.
+  Geometry attribute (`USD Primvar <https://graphics.pixar.com/usd/release/glossary.html#USDGlossary-Primvar>`__) animation is supported for all data types which have corresponding Blender equivalents.
+This includes colors, UVs, velocities, and other generic attribute data.
-  Note that USD file sequences (i.e. a unique file per frame) are not yet supported.
+  Note that USD file sequences (i.e. a unique file per frame) are not supported.

 Materials